12 May 2016

-It should come as no surprise to anyone that I am a huge fan of Monty Python.
-Python is the second-best chunk of culture ever to come from this scepter’d isle.
-And it’s a close second.
+It should come as no surprise to anyone that Shake-Speare (that’s me) is a great fan of Monty Python.
+Python is the second-best cultural entity ever to come from this scepter’d isle, and it’s a close second.

 Today I share a particular gem.

-Plastic cows aside, many of the disc versions have included an assortment of entertaining, and differing, bonus features.
-Python loves to keep tinkering with their work (who does that remind me of – oh yes, me).
-These added bits of new content keep people buying the same movies over and over again.
-I have three different copies of Holy Grail.
+Plastic cows aside, Python DVDs have included a changing assortment of bonus features.
+They love to keep tinkering with their work (reminds me of me, revising my plays over time), and these added bits of new content keep people buying the same movies over and over again.
+I own three different copies of Holy Grail, not counting the tape.
 Smart lads.

-Now for the gem: what you want is a disc that contains an English subtitle track called Subtitles For People Who Don’t Like The Film.
+What you want is a disc with an English subtitle track called Subtitles For People Who Don’t Like The Film.
 It should be listed among the bonus features on the packaging.
+This is the gem.

-Here’s a sample of what you’ll see when you turn on that track.
-It’s all text from Henry IV Part 2, but pay attention because the quotes aren’t random, and they aren’t the play’s lines in sequence.
+Here’s a sample of what you’ll see when you run the subtitle track.
+It’s all from Henry IV Part 2 but pay attention because the quotes aren’t random and they aren’t the play’s lines in sequence.

 They’ve done this for the entire film.
-The first time I saw it, I would have died laughing, if that had been possible.
+The first time I saw it I would have died laughing, had that been possible.